mtlynch/mtlynch.io/content/book-reports/antiracist/index.md

 ### Anti-white racism

 * It's important not to conflate hatred for racist policymakers with hatred toward white people in general.
-* The claim that black people can't be racist because they have no power undermines the power that they have achieved.
+* Kendi disagrees with the popular notion that black people "can't be racist" because racism requires power.
+  * This idea devalues the achievements of black people in positions of power.

 ### Class

-* Inequity from racism is interralted with inequity from capitalism.
+* Inequity from racism is interrelated with inequity from capitalism.
   * We need both antiracism and anti-capitalism to eliminate racial and class inequity.

 ### Segregationism vs. assimiilationism vs. separatism

-* Assimilationists view disadvantaged racial groups like children who need an education in proper behavior.
+* Assimilationists view disadvantaged racial groups as children who need an education in proper behavior.
-* Segregationists view disadvantaged racial groups like animals that can be trained in limited ways but can't function in civilized society.
+* Segregationists view disadvantaged racial groups as animals that can be trained in limited ways but can't function in civilized society.
 * During The Civil War, Garrison Frazier, spokesperson for black leaders asked that freed blacks live separately from whites due to racism.
-  * General Sherman honored the request and issued a special field order granting blacks 40 acres from Confederate land, plus a mule.
+  * General Sherman honored the request and issued a special field order granting blacks ["40 acres and a mule"](https://en.wikipedia.org/w/index.php?title=Forty_acres_and_a_mule&oldid=995738508#Sherman's_Special_Field_Orders,_No._15) from Confederate land.
   * Esteemed newspaper editor Horace Greeley opposed black separation because he felt it depraved blacks of positive influence from whites.
 * Black separatism is different from white segregation.
   * Black separatism is about escaping racism, whereas white segregation is about distancing from races perceived as inferior.